kcaliskan/advanced-js/2-js-foundation-II/6-execution-contexts-hoisting-scopes-summary.md

 }
 ```

 This function will return "50".
 Because early version of the JS was allow us to use undeclared variables.
-It will go to global execution context and create "var height = 50".
+It will go to global execution context and create `var height = 50`.
 But it is a really bad practice and will cause "garbage leakage".

-With the "use strict" mode, JS does not allow to use of undeclared variables.
+With the `use strict` mode, JS does not allow to use of undeclared variables.

 ```javascript
 "use scrict";